Hunger Fighters Oregon

-Hunger Fighters Oregon has now launched its delivery program for homebound, immunocompromised and at-risk individuals and families in Lake Oswego.
-Requests must be submitted by Thursday to receive a delivery of non-perishable groceries on Saturday.
+Hunger Fighters Oregon has a delivery program for individuals and families in Lake Oswego.
+Requests must be submitted by Thursday at 5 pm to receive a delivery of non-perishable and perishable groceries on Saturday.
 Visit the website and click the link to submit a request.

-Hunger Fighters will still continue to provide curbside pickup service on Wednesdays from 4-6 p.m. and Saturdays from 1-4 p.m.
-Clients who pickup groceries will receive perishable items as well such as produce, bread, dairy or eggs.
-Hunger Fighters cannot currently provide such items to delivery clients, but it is working towards that goal.
+Hunger Fighters will still continue to provide curbside pickup service on Saturdays ONLY from 1-3 p.m.
+Clients who pickup groceries will receive non-perishable items as well as perishable items as well such as produce, bread, dairy or eggs.

 Tualatin Food Pantry